IMIO/export_users/README.md

 IMIO export users to authentic
 ==============================

-This project is used to migrated Plone users to
+This project is used to migrated Plone users to csv file, which can be use by authentic.

 Plone
 -----